Jarred Kelenic Player Props: Mariners vs. Guardians

-On Saturday, Jarred Kelenic (on the back of going 1-for-4 with a double) and the Seattle Mariners face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 9:40 PM ET.
+Jarred Kelenic -- 0-for-3 in his most recent game -- will be in action for the Seattle Mariners against the Cleveland Guardians, with Cal Quantrill on the mound, on April 2 at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Guardians.
+In his most recent game he had a hitless showing (0-for-3) against the Guardians.

 Jarred Kelenic Game Info & Props vs. the Guardians